Spirituality and TCM

 I agree, at the moment I’m very tired; I wake up several times in the night to pee; in the morning when I wake up, I feel painful tensions and I’m not rested etc. These few discomforts are alerts that my body is sending me to let me know that I’m beginning to exceed my limits, or that there are hidden imbalances in my life.
 If I don’t pay attention, this can lead to much more serious problems or pathologies.
 It’s time to act!

-Living with Wu Wei is a voluntary process in which we organize our lives to make room for the expression of our own nature, in harmony with the natural world around us.
-In this way, Wu Wei asks us to discover who we really are, even before the body alerts us.
+Living with Wu Wei is a conscious approach in which we organize our lives to make room for the expression of our own nature, in harmony with the surrounding environment.
+Thus, Wu Wei asks us to discover who we really are, even before our bodies alert us.

-Living wu wei means listening to ourselves, to our needs, regrets and frustrations, as well as to what makes us tick.
-In this way, we learn to decode what makes us angry, sad or anxious.
+Living wu wei therefore means listening to ourselves, hearing our needs, our regrets, our frustrations, and also what makes us tick.
+In this way, we learn to decode what makes us angry, sad, or anxious.

-Conversely, we decipher the subtle things that contribute to our fullness and joy, those that simply make us more alive.
-This discovery is an integral part of life, akin to a journey of wisdom.
+Conversely, we decipher the subtle things that contribute to our fulfillment and joy, the things that simply make us feel more alive.
+This discovery is an integral part of life and is akin to a journey of wisdom.

 L'angélique chinoise, trésor de la mtc